 DISPUTE IN VENEZUELA Opponents of Venezuelan President Hugo Chávez protest in 2007 against his refusal to renew the RCTV television station's license.
 The shutting down of the popular station was a blow for freedom of speech.
 However, Chávez's supporters claim that in 2002 RCTV backed an attempt to overthrow Chávez's democratically elected socialist government.

+memorial stands near the Chinese embassy,

+Marble

+Democratic systems

-Democratic systems "It has been said that democracy is the worst form of government, except for all the others that have been tried..."
+"It has been said that democracy is the worst form of government, except for all the others that have been tried..."
 These were the words of English statesman Winston Churchill in 1947.
 But democratic government can take many forms, from constitutional monarchies to republics.
 Different systems of election may produce two large parties or many smaller ones.
-Perhaps the most important contrast is between presidential democracies, where the president is head of state and is chosen directly by the voters, and parliamentary democracies, where voters choose members of parliament, and the leader of one party, usually the largest, becomes prime minister.
-CONSTITUTION DAY Flags fly as Norwegians celebrate Constitution Day on May 17.
-A constitution is a set of laws that establishes how a nation rules itself.
-It may be voted on, challenged, and amended.
-Some countries, such as the United Kingdom, do not have a specially written constitution.
+Perhaps the most important contrast is between presidential democracies,

+where the president is head of state and is chosen directly by the voters, and parliamentary democracies, where voters choose members of parliament, and the leader of one party, usually the largest, becomes prime minister.

-TWO CHAMBERS
+CONSTITUTION DAY

-Some parliaments are made up of a single assembly, known as a house or chamber.
+TWO CHAMBERS Some parliaments are made up of a single assembly, known as a house or chamber.
 Others have two, a lower and an upper chamber.
 The upper chamber often reviews or revises the laws passed by the lower.
 Here, both of France's parliamentary chambers gather in 2005 for a special meeting to discuss changes to the French constitution.
 The meeting was at the former royal palace of Versailles.